 This section provides details you need to know for investing in the Scheme.

 A. NEW FUND OFFER (NFO)

-A. NEW FUND OFFER (NF 0) New Fund Offer Period This is the period during which a new scheme sells its units to the investors.
-NFO opens on: October 15, 2020 NFO closes on: October 30, 2020 The AMC/Trustee reserves the right to close the NFO of the Scheme before the above mentioned date.
-The AMC/Trustee reserves the right to extend the closing date of the New Fund Offer Period, subject to the condition that the New Fund Offer shall not be kept open for more than 15 days.
+A. NEW FUND OFFER (NF , New Fund Offer Period This is the period during which a new scheme sells Not Applicable its units to the investors.
 New Fund Offer Price: This is the price per unit that the investors have to pay to invest during the NFO.
-Rs.
-10/- per unit Minimum Amount for Application in the NFO Rs.
-5,000 and in multiples of Re.
-1/- thereafter Minimum Target amount This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would be refunded the amount invested without any return.
+Not Applicable Minimum Amount for Application in the NFO Not Applicable Minimum Target amount Not Applicable This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would be refunded the amount invested without any return.
 However, if AMC fails to refund the amount within 5 business days from date of closure of NFO, interest as specified by SEBI (currently 15% p.a.) will be paid to the investors from the expiry of 5 business days from the date of closure of the NFO.
-Rs.
-10 crores (This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would be refunded the amount invested without any return.
-However, if AMC fails to refund the amount within 5 business days from date of closure of NFO, interest as specified by SEBI (currently 15% p.a.) will be paid to the investors from the expiry of 5 business days from the date of closure of NFO.)
 Maximum Amount to be raised (if any) Not Applicable Plans / Options offered Investors are offered the following Investment Plan(s) to invest in the Scheme: Each Plan offers Regular Plan and Direct Plan.
 Direct Plan Direct Plan is only for investors who purchase /subscribe Units in a Scheme directly with the Fund and is not available for investors who route their investments through a Distributor.
 Regular Plan Regular Plan is available for all type of investors investing through a Distributor.
 All the plans will have common portfolio.
-Options under each Plan(s) - Growth - Dividend (Payout and Re-investment Facility)
+Options under each Plan(s) - Growth - Income Distribution cum Capital Withdrawl (IDCW) (Payout and Re-investment Facility)